RichardShao17/mythesis/README.md

 ```
 gunzip mosdepthoutput.regions.bed.gz
 ```
-and then you can scp that file over to your local machine and use R to make a line graph!
+and then you can scp that file over to your local machine and use R to make a line graph.

-The end...for now :)